NeeharikaGupta/NeeharikaGupta/README.md

 - 👋 Hi, I’m @NeeharikaGupta
-- 👀 I’m interested in AI Research and its intersections.
+- 👀 I’m interested in AI and its intersections.
-- 🌱 I’m currently pursuing MS in CS at University of Southern California, Los Angeles.
-I will be graduating in May 2025 and I'm looking for full time opportunities(AI/NLP/CV).
+- 🌱 I recently completed my MS in CS from University of Southern California(USC) specializing in AI .
+I'm looking for full time opportunities(AI/NLP/CV/ML/Multimodal AI).

 <!---